At a Glance

 FlameKeepers Hat Club received a small business loan in 2016 after Marc Williamson, owner of Flamekeepers, was identified and sent to UMEZ from Harlem Business Alliance.
 FlameKeepers seeks to become one of New York City’s leading headwear retailers, whose mission is to offer a luxury retail experience, unparalleled customers service, along with high quality yet affordable headwear.

 In 2005, Melba Wilson opened Melba’s at the intersection of Frederick Douglass Boulevard and 114th Street, one of the premier comfort food destinations in New York City.
-In 2015, with a BRISC loan of $250,000, Wilson was able to finance a portion of the restaurant’s expansion, which will augment its dining and bar seating capacity by almost 50%.
+With a BRISC loan, in 2015, Wilson was able to finance a portion of the restaurant’s expansion, which will augment its dining and bar seating capacity by almost 50%.

 Talk to Us!